 Overall.
-During the six months ended June 30, 2016, total da Vinci procedures grew approximately 16%, compared with growth of approximately 13% for the six months ended June 30, 2015.
-U.S. procedure growth during the six months ended June 30, 2016 was approximately 14%, compared with approximately 10% for the six months ended June 30, 2015.
-First half 2016 U.S. procedure growth was largely attributable to growth in general surgery procedures, most notably hernia repair and colorectal procedures as well as growth in dVP and in gynecologic oncology procedures.
+During the nine months ended September 30, 2016, total da Vinci procedures grew approximately 16%, compared with growth of approximately 14% for the nine months ended September 30, 2015.
+U.S. procedure growth during the nine months ended September 30, 2016, was approximately 13%, compared with approximately 11% for the nine months ended September 30, 2015.
+Year-to-date 2016 U.S. procedure growth was largely attributable to growth in general surgery procedures, most notably hernia repair and colorectal procedures as well as growth in gynecologic oncology and urologic procedures.

-Procedure volume OUS for the six months ended June 30, 2016, grew approximately 23%, compared with approximately 25% in the six months ended June 30, 2015, driven by continued growth in dVP urology procedures and earlier stage growth in kidney cancer and colorectal procedures.
+Procedure volume OUS for the nine months ended September 30, 2016, grew approximately 24%, compared with approximately 26% in the nine months ended September 30, 2015, driven by continued growth in dVP procedures and earlier stage growth in kidney cancer procedures.
+We believe growth in these global markets is being driven by increased acceptance among surgeons and health systems, supported by expanded global evidence validating the clinical and economic value of dVP.

 The 2016 OUS procedure growth rate reflects continued da Vinci adoption in European and Asian markets.
 Growth was strong in Asia and variable by country in Europe.
-While we are encouraged by procedure adoption in China, future system placements and our ability to sustain procedure growth are dependent on obtaining additional importation authorizations and hospitals completing the central purchasing tender under the authorization.
+While we are encouraged by procedure adoption in China, future system placements and our ability to sustain procedure growth are dependent on obtaining additional importation authorizations and hospitals completing a central purchasing tender process under the authorization.
 The most recent authorization expired at the end of 2015.
 The timing and magnitude of future authorizations, which may enable future system placements, is not certain.
 In Japan, procedure growth rates are likely to be paced by the timing of procedure reimbursement approvals for procedures in addition to dVP and partial nephrectomy.

 U.S. Gynecology.
 Gynecology is our largest U.S. surgical specialty and the procedure volume was approximately 238,000 in 2015, compared with 235,000 in 2014 and 240,000 in 2013.
-Our US gynecology procedure volume expanded modestly during the six months ended June 30, 2016 as compared with the same period in 2015.
+Our US gynecology procedure volume expanded modestly during the nine months ended September 30, 2016 as compared with the same period in 2015.
 We believe that overall U.S. benign gynecologic surgery volume (robotic and other modalities) has been pressured in recent years by factors including, but not limited to, a trend by payers toward encouraging conservative disease management, larger patient deductibles and co-pays associated with the Affordable Care Act, and FDA actions regarding the use of power morcellation in uterine surgeries.
 Combining robotic, laparoscopic, and vaginal approaches, MIS represents about 80% of the U.S. benign hysterectomy market, and thus the rate of migration from open surgeries to MIS has slowed.
-We believe that in 2015 and the first half of 2016 an increasing portion of dVH procedures were referred to gynecologic oncologists.
-A high proportion of gynecologic oncologists utilize the da Vinci surgical systems to perform procedures which may account for the slight increase in total dVH procedures in 2015 and first half of 2016.
+We believe that an increasing portion of dVH procedures were referred to gynecologic oncologists in 2015 and year-to-date 2016.
+A high proportion of gynecologic oncologists utilize the da Vinci surgical systems to perform procedures which may account for the moderate increase in total dVH procedures in 2015 and year-to-date 2016.